SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/stackFrame.md

 Many bytecode instructions require accessing data that belongs to a particular method execution: the receiver, arguments, temporaries, or the current method to access its literals.
 Such an information is stored in the stack.

 The stack is split in regions called _stack frames_, or frames for short.
-The frames in the stack form a chain of frames, usually referred to as the _call stack_.
+The frames in the stack form a chain of frames, usually referred to as the _call stack_ as shown in Figure *@interpreter_stack@*.
 In the top of the stack there is the top stack frame representing the current method execution.

 ![The call stack as a linked lists of frames in the stack. %width=70&anchor=interpreter_stack](figures/interpreter_call_stack.pdf)